how do airport scanners detect drugs in luggage

 3. Cultural and Regulatory Differences

-• Privacy Concerns : In Europe and parts of Asia, privacy regulations are more stringent, meaning that technologies like full-body scanners are used sparingly or with limitations to protect travelers’ personal rights.
-In contrast, countries like the U.S. prioritize security over privacy in airport settings, permission for more invasive scanning and inspections.
+• Privacy Concerns : In Europe and parts of Asia, privacy laws are stricter, so technologies such as full-body scanners are used sparingly or with limitations to protect personal rights of travelers.
+In contrast, the U.S. and countries like it favor security over privacy in domains like the airport, and grant permission for invasive scanning and inspection.

 4. Focus on Specific Threats

-• Terrorism vs. Drug Trafficking : In countries like Israel, airport security is primarily focused on preventing terrorism, with highly trained personnel and advanced behavioral analysis methods.
-While drug detection is still a priority, the elementary focus is on identifying potential terrorist threats.
-In contrast, countries in Latin America, where drug trafficking is a major problem, often place greater emphasis on scanning for narcotics, utilizing both high-tech tools and manual inspections.
+• Terrorism vs. Drug Trafficking : Airline security in places like Israel is mainly concerned with terrorism and involves heavily trained personnel and sophisticated behavioral analysis techniques.
+Drug detection — yes, that’s still a priority, but the elementary focus is still making sure you aren’t a terrorist.
+By contrast, nations in Latin America, where drug trafficking is a far bigger concern, frequently pay more attention to scanning for narcotics, opening bags and using both high-tech tools and the human eye.

 5. Deployment of Manual Methods

-• Drug-Sniffing Dogs : In many parts of the world, including Latin America and Southeast Asia, drug-sniffing dogs play a key role in drug detection.
-These dogs are used in combination with scanners to enhance security.
-In contrast, some European countries are more reliant on technology than on manual processes like K9 units.
+• Drug-Sniffing Dogs : In much of the world, including Latin America and Southeast Asia, drug-sniffing dogs are a key part of drug detection.
+In addition to scanners, these dogs are used to increase security.
+However; on the other hand, some European countries would rather depend on technology than manual processes such as K9.

 Common Myths and Misconceptions About Airport Scanners